AnggaR96s/Reforestation/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up